Stuart Rowan: Career

 In 1998, Rowan left the United Kingdom to continue his postdoctoral studies with Nobel Laureate Sir J. Fraser Stoddart at the University of California, Los Angeles, where he worked on using dynamic covalent chemistry in the synthesis of interlocked molecules.
 He also developed Surrogate phosphonium stoppers for rotaxanes that could be exchanged using Wittig chemistry.

 In 1999, he was appointed as an assistant professor in the Department of Macromolecular Science and Engineering at Case Western Reserve University in Cleveland, Ohio.
 In 2005, he was promoted to Associate Professor with tenure and became a Full Professor in 2008.
 In 2009, he was named the Kent Hale Smith Professor of Engineering.
 There he starting working supramolecular materials using nucleobases and pi-pi interactions, metallosupramolecular polymers and mechanically adaptive cellulose nanocrystal composites (with Christoph Weder).
 During his time at CWRU he was awarded the NSF CAREER Award, the Morley Medal from the Cleveland Section of the American Chemical Society in 2014 and the Herman Mark Scholar Award from the American Chemical Society in 2015.

 In 2016, Rowan joined The University of Chicago's Pritzker School of Molecular Engineering as well as that university's Department of Chemistry, and accepted an appointment as the Barry L. MacLean Professor for Molecular Engineering Innovation and Enterprise in 2018.
 Rowan also holds a staff scientist position at the Argonne National Laboratory.

+In June 2026, Rowan also was named Director of the Energy Technologies initiative, a partnership between the Institute for Climate and Sustainable Growth and the UChicago Pritzker School of Molecular Engineering (UChicago PME).

 At the University of Chicago, his research group have continued to carry out the exploration of dynamic covalent networks using primarily disulfide bonds and room temperature dynamic, catalyst free thia-Michael bonds.
 His group has pioneered the use of dynamic covalent networks to access pluripotent plastics.
 With Henrich Jaegar his group has developed dynamic covalent dense suspensions that exhibit time dependent rheopectic behavior.

 His group have also developed the first synthetic route to poly[n]catenanes and slide ring polycatenanes prepared biographene from biowaste has programs working on all organic batteries and with Jeff Hubbel has developed stimuli-responsive polymer-based nanoparticles can encapsulate proteins and RNA but simply warming to room temperature.